Local SEO: The Complete 2024 Guide To Improve Rankings

 What is Local SEO?

-Local SEO (local search engine optimisation) is a type of SEO that focuses on optimising a websites online presence to attract more potential customers from local searches.
-Search engines look for signals such as local content, links, profile listings, and social media pages to gather information for local search results.
-With Google accounting for a 94.7% market share of search engine searches in Australia, most people are using Google to search for local businesses.
+Local SEO, short for local search engine optimization, is all about improving a website’s online visibility to draw in more potential customers from local searches.
+When it comes to local search results, search engines like Google analyze various signals including local content, links, profile listings, and social media pages.
+Given that Google dominates with a whopping 94.7% market share of search engine searches in Australia, it’s clear that most folks rely on Google when seeking out local businesses.

 Local searches are searches combined with a location attached, such as: